Pressure on a nerve for a long time is the most common cause of mononeuropathy.

 If the pressure on the nerve is mild, people may feel only pins-and-needles sensations without any weakness.
 For example, people may hit their elbow (funny bone), or a foot may fall asleep.
 These episodes can be considered temporary mononeuropathies.

 Abnormal sensations, including pins-and-needles or loss of sensation, occur in the area supplied by the injured nerve.
 Pain and weakness may or may not be present.
-Occasionally, weakness results in paralysis, which can lead to permanent shortening of muscles (contractures).
+Occasionally, weakness results in paralysis, which can lead to permanent shortening and stiffening of muscles (contractures).

 The ulnar nerve passes close to the surface of the skin at the elbow.
 The nerve is easily damaged by repeatedly leaning on the elbow or by hitting the elbow (funny bone).
 Sometimes the nerve is damaged by an abnormal bone growth in the area.
+Compression of the ulnar nerve at the elbow is called cubital tunnel syndrome.

 Usually, people feel a tingling, pins-and-needles sensation in the little and ring fingers.
 Ulnar nerve palsy that results from more severe injury makes the muscles in the hand weak.
 Severe, chronic ulnar nerve palsy can cause muscles to waste away (atrophy), resulting in a clawhand deformity (the fingers are frozen in a bent position because the muscles become tight).